tosabas/treeSpider/README.md

 document.querySelector('#random-button').onclick = () => chart.initialize()
 ```

-The `autoInitialize` option tells TreeSpider to not initilize by default and it gets initialized once the `initialize` method has been called.
+The `autoInitialize: false` tells TreeSpider to not initialize by default, and it gets initialized once the `initialize` method has been called.

 See the Methods documentation for all the available methods.